Champagne Tastes®

 What Equipment Should I Bring?

 Take water, especially if it's a hot day.
 This is a short trail but there's not much shade.
-I like to use the REI women's Trail 25 pack (there's also an REI men's Trail 25 pack).
-For something a little higher-end, the Osprey daypack is good!
+I recommend carrying a daypack for water.

-If you take a trekking pole, know that it will need to be strapped to your daypack almost the whole way up.
-If you typically use a trekking pole, you might want it on the way down, but the trek down is fairly easy.
+I'd likely skip the trekking pole, since it will need to be strapped to your daypack almost the whole way up, and the trek down is fairly easy.

 Getting to the Trailhead